 Shinji: Is it okay for me to be here?

-For me, it was a moment just before Shinji begins Instrumentality.
-He's curled up in the EVA cockpit, falling to pieces, screaming, and then he looks up and sees Kaworu, smiling, and just for a second he looks so overwhelmingly happy, for the first time in God knows how long.
-It's just heartbreaking to realise that Shinji is so broken that a single smile from a boy that he only knew for a few days means so much to him.
+The moment just before Shinji begins Instrumentality.
+He's curled up in the EVA cockpit, falling to pieces, screaming, and then he looks up and sees Kaworu, smiling, and for just a second he looks so overwhelmingly happy, for the first time in God knows how long.
+It's just heartbreaking to realize that Shinji is so broken that a single smile from a boy that he only knew for a few days means so much to him.

 Like much of End, the very last scene is both disturbing and heartbreaking: Shinji trying to strangle Asuka with a blank face, and then he just breaks down crying.

-What really made this troper start crying again (after somewhat recovering from a severeHeroic BSOD due to the infamous LCL scene- literally a psychological Brown Note due to depression issues) was what Asuka did: reach out and touch Shinji's cheek.
+What Asuka does deserves clarification: reach out and touch Shinji's cheek.
 Keep in mind that she's severely bandaged up/ still wounded from her fight with the Mass-Produced Evas, possibly took all of her mental willpower to come back out of the LCL and reform her physical being, AND is being choked while in this vulnerable state.
-Then, thinking back to Shinji's internal struggle (where Asuka called him "worthless", hence why he's choking her) up to this point where Shinji realizes from this one, affectionate gesture that he's wanted and has worth to someone... suffice to say, it hit a little too close to this troper.
+Then, thinking back to Shinji's internal struggle (where Asuka called him "worthless", hence why he's choking her) up to this point where Shinji realizes from this one, affectionate gesture that he's wanted and has worth to someone...

 Pen-Pen is usually the Plucky Comic Relief in the series.
 However, his appearance in the movie where he watches Shinji confront and strangle Asuka, seeming very confused, just somehow seems to hammer in how depressing it gets.